Wondering How to Go Vegan WITHOUT Feeling Overwhelmed or Deprived?

 6. Invest in Kitchen “Toys”

-Being successful and satisfied on a vegan diet can be much easier if you have certain tools in the kitchen to help you out.
-I recommend starting with a Vitamix.
-The price tag may seem steep, but its quality and the use you will get out of it makes it well worth the investment.
-Blending shakes and making soups for example, are quick and easy ways to take in a ton of nutrients quickly and with ease on a vegan diet plan.
-Adding a juicer and dehydrator to the mix makes it simple to create healthful drinks and nutrient-dense snacks and vegan meals in your own home (no culinary skills required!)
+When it comes to kitchen tools, I recommend starting with a Vitamix.
+The price tag may seem steep, but its quality and the use you will get out of it makes this high speed blender well worth the investment.
+Blending shakes and making soups for example, are quick and easy ways to take in a ton of nutrients quickly and with ease Adding a juicer, air fryer, and dehydrator to the mix can make it simple to create healthful drinks and nutrient-dense vegan snacks and meals in your own home (no culinary skills required!)